sabisa-siganga/spotify-app/README.md

 The app will start on http://localhost:3000.
 Open your browser and navigate to this address to view the Spotify App.

 Make sure to handle token generation in the application code.

-Feel free to explore and customize the project according to your needs!